 1963 - Robin designs the Polypropylene chair for Hille, which becomes one of the best-selling chairs of all time.

-1969-73 - Employed as a consultant for the Barbican Arts Centre, London.
+1969-73 - Employed as seating consultant for the Barbican Arts Centre, London.

 1971 - Robin designs Series E school chairs for Hille.